UCSF-intelligent-imaging/I2T2/README.md

-# Intelligent Imaging Tools and Tasks
+# I2T2: Intelligent Imaging Tools and Tasks
-> Series of useful tools for Medical Imaging Handling.
+> Library of useful tools for Medical Imaging Handling

 Instructions for installation and usage can be found below.